srijan2498/Portfolio-Website/README.md

 🔹 **Authentication:** JWT for secure and scalable user access

-💡 This portfolio highlights my expertise in full-stack development and serves as a central hub for my projects, skills, and achievements.
+💡 This portfolio highlights my expertise in full-stack development and serves as a central hub for my projects, skills and achievements.

 🎯 **Key Features:**